Techno-Crown-Solutions/Real-time-Auto-completion-Widget/README.md

-## Running the widget:
+## Running the widget
 Open a new terminal and run the command & minimize the terminal.
 ```sh
 python acwidget.py
 ```
-Then type in the other terminal to get the possibilities and man page.
+Open a new Terminal and then start working.
+As you type, the possible matches and man page will be dispayed alongside in the Auto-completion widget.